-Own Your Benefits Administration Experience
+Upgrade Your Benefits Administration Experience

-Give employees the ability to manage their own benefits elections and information including enrollments, life events, contribution changes, dependents, and beneficiaries.
+Employees can use Employee Self Service to manage their own benefits elections and information including enrollments, life events, contribution changes, dependents, and beneficiaries.

 Send electronic data interface files to carriers to update employee coverage (after administrator approval).